appknox/vulnerabilities/vulnerabilities/19_ios_business_logic/intro.md

 can't be scanned for automatically.
 This makes it very difficult to apply any kind of categorization scheme.
 Business logic problems are different from authentication problems and every other category.
-There are many signficant business logic vulnerabilities, but they are far less common than the type of items.
+There are many significant business logic vulnerabilities, but they are far less common than the type of items.